dcarbone/zadapters/README.md

-# zerolog-gocb
+# zadapters
-Simple adapter so that Zerolog can be used with GO Couchbase
+Some simple adapters for Zerolog so it can be used with other packages that might define their own Logger interface

 ## Basic Usage